 With a few days off at Easter, I decided to head 500km down the road (considered a short hike in these parts) and spend a couple of days with friends in Bedourie.
 It was an excuse to check out the races in Boulia on the way back.

 The “highway” is the Diamantina Development Road which is bitumen almost the entire way (apart from a few small stretches) between Boulia and Bedourie but mostly single lane for the 300km stint to Boulia.
-There isn’t much traffic but both drivers need to have the passenger-side wheels on the gravel while passing (apart from one truck which refused to move aside forcing me to get completely onto the gravel).
+There isn’t much traffic but both drivers need to have the passenger-side wheels on the gravel while passing (apart from trucks which demand the entire bitumen) .

 Termite mounds are everywhere in the north of Australia, littering the side of the road.

 Here’s a close-up of one.
 According to Wikipedia, the structure can be very complicated.
 “Inside the mound is an extensive system of tunnels and conduits that serves as a ventilation system for the underground nest.
 In order to get good ventilation, the termites will construct several shafts leading down to the cellar located beneath the nest.
 The mound is built above the subterranean nest.
 The nest itself is a spheroidal structure consisting of numerous gallery chambers.”

 The land is mostly flat on my Easter Thursday drive, though green after recent rains.

 Though there is plenty of brown to go round.
 Remnants of the Selwyn Ranges dot the landscape.